-Mainly, Chinese online shoppers want to buy from US; luxury goods, fashion, baby formula and beauty products, especially skin care lotions and color cosmetics.
+Mainly, Chinese online shoppers want to buy from US; luxury goods, fashion, baby formula and beauty products, especially skin care lotions and color cosmetics, tech products

 But the question is: what they are seeking in those products?
 Chinese cross-border buyers are looking for quality and authenticity goods.
 Also they are seeking better prices, because in China the price of those items is about 40% more expensive than overseas.

 - The economic growth in China has led to a surge in interest among Chinese consumers for luxury goods.
 These shoppers typically favor foreign-made high-end items.

 - Chinese online shoppers seek not just luxury items from the U.S., but also everyday goods.
 They prefer imported products either unavailable in China or priced higher there, as indicated by a Tmall Global survey.

 - High-end U.S. products appeal due to perceived better quality, lower cost, and the prestige of buying brands from their country of origin, elevating social and economic status.

 - Following the 2008 milk scandal in China, there’s a strong preference for imported milk, maternity, and infant-care products.